Sustainable Living Summit: How you can act for change

 Meet representatives of business and Nordic Ecolabelling in exciting conversations about sustainable consumption and production, now and in the future.

-Part I: Introduction & keynotes:
+Part I: Introduction and keynotes:

 Strength of the Nordic Region – 27 million people who can collectively drive change